 Step Sheet: Click here to download.

 And in line dancing, we got “Askin’ Questions.”
-This also is a line dance I’ve previously covered, so check out the link 50 Popular Line Dances that Everyone Loves! to learn more about it!
-But also check out the video below to learn the dance.
+This also is a line dance I’ve previously covered, so check out the link 17 Super Fun Line Dances! to learn more about it!

 19. Toes – Rachael McEnaney (2009)